Kubekk/louply_docs/Getting Started/step1.md

 3. Authorize Louply to access your Slack workspace.
 4. Choose the channels you'd like Louply to be available in or allow direct messages.

-### Integrating with Microsoft Teams

-To integrate Louply with Microsoft Teams, follow these steps:

-1. In the Customer Portal, navigate to the "Integrations" tab.
-2. Click the "Add to Microsoft Teams" button.
-3. Authorize Louply to access your Microsoft Teams account.
-4. Choose the channels you'd like Louply to be available in or allow direct messages.

-## Inviting Team Members and Assigning Roles

-To invite team members to use Louply and assign roles, follow these steps:

-1. In the Customer Portal, navigate to the "Team" tab.
-2. Click the "Invite Member" button and enter the team member's email address.
-3. Assign a role to the team member (e.g., Admin, Editor, Viewer).
-4. Send the invitation, and the team member will receive an email with instructions to join.

 ## Using Louply: Example Scenarios and Tips